History of rail transport in Germany: Forerunners

 The forerunner of the railway in Germany, as in England, was to be found mainly in association with the mining industry.
 Mine carts were used below ground for transportation, initially using wooden rails, and were steered either by a guide pin between the rails or by flanges on the wheels.

 A wagonway operation was illustrated in Germany in 1556 by Georgius Agricola (image right) in his work De re metallica.
 This line used "Hund" carts with unflanged wheels running on wooden planks and a vertical pin on the truck fitting into the gap between the planks to keep it going the right way.
 The miners called the wagons Hunde ("dogs") from the noise they made on the tracks.
 Such wagonways soon became very popular in Europe.

 From 1787, a network of wagonways, about 30 kilometres long, was also built above ground for the coal mines of the Ruhr in order to speed up the transportation of coal to loading quays on the River Ruhr.
 The system was horse-drawn, and was not available to the public as transport.
 Some of these tracks were already using iron rails – hence the German term for railway, Eisenbahn, which means "iron way".
 The Rauendahl Incline (de) in Bochum (1787) and the Schlebusch-Harkort Coal Railway (de) (1829) are examples of railways from those early days that can still be seen today.
-From 1827–1836, a wagonway was also built in Austria and Bohemia from Budweis to Gmunden via Linz (de).
+From 1827 to 1836, a wagonway was also built in Austria and Bohemia from Budweis to Gmunden via Linz (de).

 The railways in Germany were given a significant impetus by the development of the first working locomotives in England (by Richard Trevithick in 1804 and John Blenkinsop in 1812) and the opening of the first public railway, the Stockton and Darlington Railway, in 1825.
 In Germany, even before the first real railways opened, there were attempts to use locomotives for railway operations.
 For example, in 1815, Johann Friedrich Krigar (de) built a copy of the Blenkinsop steam engine at the Royal Iron Foundry (de), Berlin, for Königshütte in Upper Silesia; and, in 1818, he built another locomotive for the 1.8-kilometre-long Friederiken-Schienenweg (de), a coal line near Geislautern in the Saarland, which had been converted in 1821 from wooden to iron rails.
 This engine worked, but failed to meet expectations due to its poor performance.